Sindhujaks/Internpe-projects/README.md

 - React.js *(for some projects)*
 - Bootstrap *(for styling)*

-## Screenshots
-[Include screenshots or a demo video of each project here.]

 ## Contributing
 Contributions to these projects are welcome!
 If you'd like to contribute, please follow the guidelines outlined in the CONTRIBUTING.md file in the repository.